 Even in the context of all-inclusive trips, travelers run the risk of contracting several illnesses.
 Just think of the ice cubes used to chill your drinks.
 These ice cubes may carry the hepatitis A virus and infect you with just one drink!
 Like hepatitis A, many of the illnesses that you might be exposed to are avoidable through vaccination.

 Yes.
-The consultation fee is 55$ for an adult, groups of 2 to 6 people travelling on the same trip, patients returning for a new trip consultation, kids, and students will have a discounted price of $44 pp (20% off regular fee).
+The consultation fee is 65$.
+For groups of 2 to 6 people (friends/families) travelling together and students will have a discounted price of $54/ per person.

 Please note that cost of each vaccine is additional to the consultation fees.